mrjonesbot/chewie/README.md

 # }
 ```

-Now that our query output for `disciplines` matches values stored in the index, Elasticsearch will find `School` records where `disciplines` match to either `"discipline_1"` or `"discipline_4"`; allowing us to find schools by their associated disciplines.
+Now that the query for `disciplines` matches values stored in the index, Elasticsearch will find `School` records where `disciplines` match to either `"discipline_1"` or `"discipline_4"`; allowing us to find schools by their associated disciplines.

 ### Combine